Color Correct Skia

 A color space is a gamut and a transfer function.

-Gamut refers to the available range of colors of a particular in an image or on a display device.
+Gamut refers to the available range of colors in an image or on a display device.
 Being gamut correct means that we will display colors as the designer intended and consistently across display devices.
 A common problem with new “wide gamut” devices and uncorrected colors is illustrated below.

 Device Dependent Color (Wrong)